 Use of resources on site

 If you think that exploiting mines on other celestial bodies will immediately consist in collecting resources and bringing them back to Earth, stop: this will hardly be a commercially viable application.
-Not at first, at least.
+Not at the beginning, at least.

 If we wanted to establish a long-term human presence on the Moon, (this is proposed by NASA), we should supply the astronauts who will live there.
 And the water itself, for example, can only be recycled up to a certain point.